yongshuo/mazeGame/README.md

 # mazeGame
-Simple JavaScript maze game.
-Will add in the create map feature later
+Currently, I only write how the JavaScript generate map, handle move event, handle the vision.

+Features:

+> User is able to login and create map by themselves.
+> Ranking module.